What Went Wrong: Part III — The Quarantine

 When she arrived, there was a stale ham sandwich waiting for her.

-In quarantine, students must order their meals for the next day by 4 p.m. on an app.
-For those informed after the time they enter quarantine, there may not be meals available on their first day there.
+In quarantine, students must order their meals for the next day by 4 p.m. on a smartphone app.
+For those informed of this process after the time they enter quarantine, there may not be meals available on their first day there.

 Multiple students described ordering meals, only for their food to never arrive.
 Others noted the small portions and inability to order enough food to fill their appetite.